mmuller88/mmblog/content/smart-home/index.md

 The next cool feature of those sockets is that you can configure a time schedule for switching off and on devices.
 I do use a schedule off switch on my TV station as there are a bunch of devices which I would like to be cut off at night to save money.
 So I configured the TV smart socket to turn off at 1 am.
 An other off schedule is on the microwave.
 As it is an old microwave it spends a lot of energy even just being ind standby.
 That wasn't acceptable so the microwave turns off at 7 pm and 1 am.
 If you want to turn it on again, simply press the button on the socket.

 Last but not least the washing machine has a smart socket between as well.
 Three reasons for that.
 As well the on off switch is practical.
 It saves energy a bit because I turn off the standby.
 And really cool I configured the "Smart Life" app to send me a notification when the cloth is done washing.
 That is possible because you can trigger a notification event when the power level reaches a certain level.
 I love that!

+# Smart Garage Door

+Imagine if you could open your door with just saying "Hey Siri, Garage".
+Well thats the case for me.
+And still until now I feel like Batman and his cave open kind of automatically when he gets close :D. So very very cool.
+How I did that? ...

 # Time Scheduled Thermostats
 Very happy I am with my "Smart" thermostats from Eqiva Radiator.
 Though I am not sure if they are falling under the category Smart Home devices as they are basically just configurable through the display and I am currently only using them for time scheduled heating.
 Anyway there were very easy to install and they do work like a charm.